einargs/mypy/refinement_design.md

   all members of the type.
 This solves the tuple equality problem.
 This may use Z3's data type capabilities; it may not.
 - General variable programme
+  - Even more important given what I'm doing to pass around information on erased self arguments.
   - Overhaul the variable system so that bound variables aren't just strings.
   - Develop diagnostics and pretty printing of variables.
   - Maybe: Consolidate verification vars and refinement vars and such not into